Muirfield/pocketmine-plugins/GoldStd/README.md

 * A: This uses PocketMine definitions (like the /give command).
 You can find the list here:
   * [PocketMine Source](https://github.com/PocketMine/PocketMine-MP/blob/master/src/pocketmine/item/Item.php#L39)
   * Note that item names are case insensitive.
+* Q: How do I set a staring amount of money for players?
+* A: Use SpawnMgr or ItemSpawn to define an initial inventory which should include gold ingots.

 # TODO